Southmountain Children and Family Services operates and manages ten Children's Advocacy Centers in sixteen North Carolina counties.

 In 1998 Southmountain Children and Family Services established its first Children's Advocacy Center in Morganton, NC, which was only the sixth CAC in the State.
 After learning about the effectiveness of the CAC model created in 1985 in Huntsville, AL by District Attorney Bud Cramer, Jr. (former US congressmen), Southmountain Administrator Chris Jernigan decided it was a perfect fit for the Agency’s mission.

-The Children's Advocacy Center of McDowell County was opened in 2009, locally known as Lily’s House.
+The McDowell County Children's Advocacy Center was opened in 2009, locally known as Lily’s House.
 In 2011 Southmountain Children and Family Services opened the doors of The Children’s Advocacy Center of the Blue Ridge serving Watauga and Avery Counties.
-The most recent addition in 2013 is the Children's Advocacy Center of the Toe River and soon after (2018) the Transylvania County Children’s Advocacy Center was established.
+2013 saw the opening of The Children's Advocacy Center of the Toe River and soon after (2018) the Transylvania County Children’s Advocacy Center was established.
 In 2019 the Moore County Children's Advocacy Center, Harnett County Children’s Advocacy Center and Nash, Edgecombe and Wilson Counties Children’s Advocacy Centers were added.
 Even through a global pandemic, two additional centers were successfully established: the Carteret County Children’s Advocacy Center and the Craven and Pamlico Counties Children’s Advocacy Center.

 Measuring our Success

-The success of the Children’s Advocacy Centers has been evident since the beginning in 1998.
-Literally thousands of children have been interviewed and examined at the Centers and their families have found healing, comfort, and satisfaction in the services provided to them.
+The success of the Children’s Advocacy Centers has been evident since their beginning in 1998.
+Thousands of children have been interviewed and examined at the centers and their families have found healing, comfort, and satisfaction in the services provided to them.
 Many perpetrators have been taken off the streets as a direct result of the quality work of the multidisciplinary team – some serving multiple prison sentences and others receiving treatment.
 Child abuse education programs have also been offered by team members and they, along with the Center, have played an important role in child abuse prevention in Western North Carolina.